erikagreen7777/node-postgres/backend/README.md

 To start the node server, use `node index.js`

-Wenever changes are made to the backend, run `node index` to make sure new changes are reflected.
+Whenever changes are made to the backend, make sure you restart the server (see 👆) to apply changes.